rexm/SimpleDb.Net/README.md

 The LINQ API will implicitly convert all the types supported by SimpleDB to the corresponding types in .NET - such as `string`, `int`, and `DateTime`.
 It also natively supports queries with SimpleDB's concept of multi-value attributes.

-Although AWS SimpleDB is not a relational data store, SimpleDb.NET supports relation-y LINQ queries such as `JOIN` by batching multiple queries to AWS in parallel, and transforming the results on the local machine.
+Although AWS SimpleDB is not a relational data store, SimpleDb.NET supports relation-y LINQ queries such as `JOIN` by batching multiple queries to AWS in parallel, and transforming the results on the local machine. *Note: this may change in v3*, because it allows the default behavior to cause very high resource consumption, if the developer does not carefully consider the implications of a given LINQ query.
+Please weigh in if you have an opinion.

 ### CRUD